🚚 FREE US SHIPPING ON ORDERS OVER $30 🚚

 Best Handheld VHF Radios

-I personally recommend having more than one VHF radio onboard in case of malfunction, or if your group splits up.
-But remember: When you have a VHF radio on your boat, you need to follow certain rules and regulations set by the United States Coast Guard, the International Maritime Organization, Federal Communications Commission, and National Telecommunications and Information Administration.
+I personally recommend having more than one VHF radio on board in case of malfunction or if your group splits up.
+But remember: When you have a VHF radio on your boat, you need to follow certain rules and regulations set by the United States Coast Guard, the International Maritime Organization, the Federal Communications Commission and the National Telecommunications and Information Administration.

 3. EPIRB